Benders Decomposition for Bi-objective Linear Programs: Algorithm for Bi-objective Benders Decomposition

-The \gls{BBSA} investigates at most one unexplored non-dominated point of~\gls{BM} in each iteration.
-It is therefore not necessary to solve \gls{BM} with the bi-objective simplex algorithm from $\lambda=1$ to $\lambda=0$ in each iteration of BBSA.
-Let us suppose that, at a given iteration, $z^{i}$ is the most recently explored non-dominated point of \gls{BM} identified by \gls{BBSA} and that $(\theta^{i}_{1},\theta_{2}^{i},y^{i})$ is the corresponding efficient solution, which is optimal for $\lambda \in [a_{i},a_{i+1}]$.
-In the next iteration, the bi-objective simplex algorithm starts from the explored non-dominated point $z^i$ and moves to a neighbouring unexplored non-dominated point.
+The \gls{BBSA} investigates at most one unexplored non-dominated point of~\gls{BM} \eqref{eq:BLP-complete-reformulation}-$\{ \bar{\D}_r,\Lambda,\bar{\D}_p\}$ in each iteration.
+It is therefore not necessary to fully solve \gls{BM} \eqref{eq:BLP-complete-reformulation}-$\{ \bar{\D}_r,\Lambda,\bar{\D}_p\}$ with the bi-objective simplex algorithm in each iteration of the \gls{BBSA}.
+Let us suppose that, at a given iteration, amongst all non-dominated points of \gls{BM} \eqref{eq:BLP-complete-reformulation}-$\{ \bar{\D}_r,\Lambda,\bar{\D}_p\}$, $z^{last}$ is the most recently explored (and therefore confirmed) point and that $(\theta^{last}_{1},\theta_{2}^{last},y^{last})$ is the corresponding efficient solution.
+In the subsequent iteration, the bi-objective simplex algorithm starts from the explored non-dominated point $z^{last}$ and moves to a neighbouring unexplored non-dominated point.